-Key Person Investment Obligation In addition to requiring that a manager retain a minimum amount of ownership and control of its business, seeders also require that the key person make and maintain significant investments in the fund, typically representing a significant portion of the key person's liquid net worth.
+Key Person Investment Obligation

+In addition to requiring that a key person retains a minimum amount of ownership and control of the business, seeders also require that the key person make and maintain significant investments in the fund, typically representing a significant portion of the key person's liquid net worth.
 As indicated above, this obligation may take the form of a specific dollar amount or a percentage of liquid net worth.
-Early in our observation period most seed deals required the manager to invest a set dollar amount - an approach that had faded in recent years in favor of a percentage of net worth, but that has reasserted itself as the preferred approach in our 2020 data set (in part due to the certainty provided to seeders and managers alike).
-Further, seeders often require that the key person reinvest a percentage of its after-tax profits to ensure that, as the key person's net worth increases due to the success of the business, the key person's economic exposure to the fund remains a significant portion of their liquid net worth.
-These requirements often build in some tolerances to accommodate the expense burden of the manager's business, and therefore are often calculated net of ordinary business expenses (other than key person compensation).
-Minimum investment obligations remained a common part of seed agreements throughout the observation period; where featured, the most typical percentage was 51% or more of net profits, though as noted above this number generally takes into account expenses such that the effective percentage is often considerably lower.
+Early in our observation period most seed deals involving hedge funds required the manager to invest a set dollar amount - an approach that had faded in recent years in favor of a percentage of net worth, but that has reasserted itself as the preferred approach in our 2019-2024 datasets (in part due to the certainty provided to seeders and managers alike).
+For private equity and venture capital seed investments, this concept is manifest in the minimum GP commitment to the fund, with seeders often seeking a GP commitment that is greater than the traditional 2% GP commitment.

+Further, hedge fund seeders often require that the key persons reinvest a percentage of their after-tax profits to ensure that, as the key person's net worth increases due to the success of the business, the key person's economic exposure to the fund remains a significant portion of their liquid net worth.
+These requirements often build in some tolerances to accommodate the expense burden of the manager's business and therefore are often calculated net of ordinary business expenses (other than key person compensation).
+Minimum investment obligations remained a common part of seed agreements throughout the observation period; where featured, the most typical percentage was 51% or more of net profits, though as noted above this number generally takes into account certain expenses such that the effective percentage is often considerably lower.